 Shelter Island (Long Island)

 A local island vacation without the crowds?
 Sounds too good to be true, but it can be found between Long Island’s North and South Forks on peaceful Shelter Island.
-Stay at the 20’s-era Pridwin Hotel for incredible views of the shore, or in one of the bright, nautical-themed rooms at the pet-friendly West Neck Guesthouse.
+Stay at the Gatsby-era Pridwin Hotel for incredible views of the shore, or in one of the bright, nautical-themed rooms at the pet-friendly West Neck Guesthouse.
 There are beaches all over the island, but Crescent and Wades both provide a lifeguard.
 A word to the wise: the sunset from the West-facing Crescent Beach is absolutely breathtaking.

 Skaneateles (Finger Lakes)

 The village of Skaneateles, where the downtown runs right up against the Skaneateles Lake, is the bucolic remedy you’ve been waiting for to get rid of everyday stress.
 The lake water is so pure that more than 220,000 households in and around Syracuse use it unfiltered!
-Stay in one of the beautiful, rustic (and pet-friendly) rooms at Finger Lakes Lodging by Mirbeau.
+Stay in one of the beautiful, rustic rooms at Finger Lakes Lodging by Mirbeau.
 Another option is Skaneateles Suites where you can book the family a private bungalow or opt for their classic hotel rooms (or the Main House, which sleeps up to eight people).
-The Skaneateles Lake is breathtaking, and you’ll understand instantly upon seeing it why so many people call its bright blue waters the prettiest of the Finger Lakes.
+Skaneateles Lake is breathtaking, and you’ll understand instantly upon seeing it why so many people call its bright blue waters the prettiest of the Finger Lakes.

 Alexandria Bay (Thousand Islands-Seaway)